TRS-80: Delivery

 The first units, ordered unseen, were delivered in November 1977, and rolled out to the stores the third week of December.
 The line won popularity with hobbyists, home users, and small businesses.
 Tandy Corporation's leading position in what Byte magazine called the "1977 Trinity" (Apple Computer, Commodore, and Tandy) had much to do with Tandy's retailing the computer through more than 3,000 of its Radio Shack storefronts in the USA.
 Tandy claimed it had "7000 [Radio Shack] stores in 40 countries".
 The pre-release price for the basic system (CPU/keyboard and video monitor) was and a deposit was required, with a money-back guarantee at time of delivery.

-By 1978, Tandy/Radio Shack promoted itself as "The Biggest Name in Little Computers".
+By mid-1978 the waits of two months or more for delivery were over, and the company could state in advertisements that TRS-80 was "on demonstration and available from stock now at every Radio Shack store in this community!"
+Tandy/Radio Shack by then promoted itself as "The Biggest Name in Little Computers".
+More than 1000 people attended a Radio Shack presentation at the Sheraton-Plaza Hotel in Boston, one of 26 such events held around the country.
 By 1979 1,600 employees built computers in six factories.
 Kilobaud Microcomputing estimated in 1980 that Tandy was selling three times as many computers as Apple Computer, with both companies ahead of Commodore.
 By 1981, InfoWorld described Radio Shack as "the dominant supplier of small computers".
 Hundreds of small companies produced TRS-80 software and accessories, and Adam Osborne described Tandy as "the number-one microcomputer manufacturer" despite having "so few roots in microcomputing".
-That year Leininger left his job as director for advanced research; French had left to found a software company, and the company had rejected his attempt for a Tandy Computer Center to sell non-Tandy computers. while the company's computer success helped Roach become Tandy's CEO.
+That year Leininger left his job as director for advanced research; French had left to found a software company, after the company rejected his proposal for a Tandy Computer Center to sell non-Tandy computers.
+The company's computer success helped Roach become Tandy's CEO.
 Selling computers did not change the company's "schlocky" image; the Radio Shack name embarrassed business customers, and Tandy executives disliked the "Trash-80" nickname for its products.
 By 1984, computers accounted for 35% of sales, however, and the company had 500 Tandy Radio Shack Computer Centers.